Managing a community is a 24/7 job.

 - Say hello and provide information about your day every morning that isn’t connected to work so that people can see where your life is.
 Encourage them to do the same thing.

-- Provide accountability with people at the beginning of the day
+- Provide accountability by checking in at the beginning of the day.

-- Have a chat where people have 100% freedom to do whatever even if unrelated.
+- Have a chat where people have 100% freedom to share anything, even if unrelated to work.

-- Play games that don’t require time sensitive stuff.
+- Play games that don’t require a time commitment or synchronous communication.

-- Whatever you do just make it personal.
-Show your face, and create a “water cooler” for people to truly gather around.
+- Whatever you do, make it personal!
+Show your face, and create a “water cooler” that people can truly gather around.

 Extra tips and tricks

-Ask people to define their roles, what do they want, what are they willing to take on, to what end will this role help them in the project, and how can they be the CEO of that task?
-Then ensure everyone knows that and empower them to do it.
+Ask people for input on defining their roles.
+What do they want, what are they willing to take on, to what end will this role help them in the project, and how can they be the CEO of that task?
+Then ensure everyone knows who owns what, and empower them to do it.

-It helps to understand people’s strengths on the team.
-A fun way to do it is through the strengthsfinder test and the high-five test.
+It helps to understand people’s strengths on a distributed team!
+A fun way to do this is through personality tests, like Strengthsfinder or the HIGH5 test.

 Jen made her slides available to the public!
 You can find them here.

-*This post was authored by the CMX Community in the CMX Summit 2019 Collaborative Notes
+*Note: This post was authored by the CMX Community.